-Light projections and icons, installations and reliquaries: the exhibition 'In het LICHT' (Into the LIGHT) links the experience of light in a special way by connecting medieval art treasures with works by artists such as Olafur Eliasson, Matthijs Munnik and Navid Nuur.
+Light projections and icons, installations and reliquaries: the exhibition 'In het LICHT' (Into the LIGHT) links the experience of light in a special way by connecting medieval art treasures with works by artists such as Olafur Eliasson, Navid Nuur, Gabriel Lester and James Turrell.

 A non-traditional Christmas exhibition

 With 'In het LICHT' (Into the LIGHT), Museum Krona is breaking new ground.
 No nativity scene, but a thematic exhibition about the experience and interpretation of light.
 It brings a whole new type of art to the museum.
 Light works, photo works and (multimedia) installations by artists such as Marinus Boezem, Suzan Drummen, James Turrell, Olafur Eliasson, Ann Veronica Janssens, Matthijs Munnik, Veerle Thoben, Gabriël Lester and Navid Nuur.
 They are connected with examples of medieval light mysticism, with panels and manuscripts, with objects of gold, silver and rock crystal, whose brilliance and light reflection carried the viewer along to the true Light, the Higher.
 The masterpieces include a gem-encrusted cross relic from Hildesheim dating from before 1080.